-Pakistan sets agenda for August 5 and this includes criticism of Indian govt by Indian leaders
+Pakistan sets agenda for August 5 with outreach to Malaysia, Turkey

 New Delhi, July 28: In the next couple of days, Pakistan has planned a host of propaganda programmes against India.
 This comes in the wake of a year going by on August 5, when the Indian Parliament abrogated Article 370 or the special status for Jammu and Kashmir.